The BRRRR Strategy – How To Scale In Real Estate

-One day she was talking to another local real estate investor and he told her that even though she was using a great strategy, unfortunately it would take years and years of doing this to have enough property to see decent cash flow.
+One day she was talking to another local real estate investor and he told her that even though she was using a great long term strategy, unfortunately it would take years and years of doing this to have enough equity in the property to see decent cash flow.

 For example, it may take her 6-7 years to save up to purchase a home.
 At this rate, she’d be lucky to acquire 5 more rentals by the time she’s ready to retire.

 He recommended using debt (smartly) to acquire more homes and the BRRRR method is one of the ways to accomplish this without eating up all your cash.
 It’s also a great way to buy multiple properties when you’re just starting out in real estate investing.

 In a nutshell, you buy a property that can be acquired below market value and rehab it.
 Next, it’s then rented out to generate cash to pay the expenses and begin building up equity.